Sunday, March 21, 2010

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.

-#4 means, in English, that -- as of the date of this post -- if a link in this blog takes you to Amazon.com and you buy the associated product within what Amazon deems the appropriate time frame, I may be paid a small commission.
-I won't get rich thereby, and you won't have paid any more than if you'd gotten to that Amazon page by another route.
+#4 means, in English, that if a link in this blog takes you to Amazon.com (or to an Amazon site in a non-US country, if/as the Affiliates service is supported) and you purchase a product there within what Amazon deems the appropriate time frame, I may be paid a small commission.
+I won't get rich thereby (though I appreciate the support), I won't see any of your personal data (that's entirely between you and Amazon), and you won't have paid Amazon any more than if you'd gotten to that etailer by another route.

 We now return you to (I'll venture a guess) more interesting content ...